elizerdim/rest-coutries-api/README.md

 ## Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Easy Dark Mode (and Multiple Color Themes!) in React](https://css-tricks.com/easy-dark-mode-and-multiple-color-themes-in-react/) - This helped me figure out how to organize CSS for color mode change from a top level.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.